Crime in Sweden: Sex crimes

 According to a 2014 study published by the European Union Agency for Fundamental Rights (FRA), approximately one third of all women in the EU were said to have suffered physical and/or sexual abuse.
 At the top end was Denmark (52%), Finland (47%) and Sweden (46%).
 Every second woman in the EU has experienced sexual harassment at least once since the age of 15.
 In Sweden that figure was 81 percent, closely followed by Denmark (80%) and France (75%).
 Included in the definition of "sexual harassment" was — among other things — inappropriate staring or leering and cyber harassment.
 The report concluded that there's a strong correlation between higher levels of gender equality and disclosure of sexual violence.

 In its 2018 report, Nationella trygghetsundersökningen 2018 (tr: "national survey of safety 2018") the Swedish National Council for Crime Prevention stated that there had been an increase in the self-reported number of victims of sexual crime from 4.7% in 2016 to 6.4% in 2017.
 In the 5 preceding years there were escalating levels compared to the 2005–2012 period where the level was relatively stable.
-The increase in self-reporte victimisation was greater among women than among men. while the number of male victims remained largely constant over the timespan (see graph).
+The increase in self-reported victimization was greater among women than among men, while the number of male victims remained largely constant over the timespan (see graph).
 The questionnaire polls for incidents which would equate to attempted sexual assault or rape according to Swedish law.

 In August 2018, SVT reported that rape statistics in Sweden show that 58% of men convicted of rape and attempted rape over the past five years were immigrants born outside of the European Union: Southern Africans, Northern Africans, Arabs, Middle Easterns, and Afghans.
 Swedish Television's investigating journalists found that in cases where the victims didn't know the attackers, the proportion of foreign-born sex offenders was more than 80%.
 The number of rapes reported to the authorities in Sweden significantly increased by 10% in 2017, according to latest preliminary figures from the Swedish National Council for Crime Prevention.
 The number of reported rape cases was 73 per 100,000 citizens in 2017, up 24% in the past decade.
 Official numbers show that the incidence of sexual offences is on the rise; the Government has declared that young women are facing the greatest risks and that most of the cases go unreported.

 Robbery

 The rate of exposure to muggings has remained relatively unchanged since 2005, according to the SCS, with 0.9 per cent of respondents stating they were the victim of such a crime in 2015.
 There were 99 robberies recorded by police per 100,000 population in 2015.
 The prevalence victimisation rates for robbery was slightly above the EU-average in 2004, and lower than countries such as Ireland, Estonia, Greece, Spain, the United Kingdom and Poland.

-Starting in 2015, there was a rising trend in robberies where self-reported victimisation rate rose to close to around 1.5 per cent in 2019 among people aged 16-84.
+Starting in 2015, there was a rising trend in robberies where self-reported victimisation rate rose to close to around 1.5 per cent in 2019 among people aged 16–84.